gitter-badger/Togethr/README.md

 ##Future Plans Overview
-1. Create anonymous, text-based student-to-student support feature.
+1. Create anonymous, text-based group therapy session feature.
 2. Implement reporting system where students and faculty recommend students that need help to counselors.
+3. Send weekly positive text messages to students.

 ##Contact Us
 Our current team would love to hear from you!